Network Security Monitoring with AI Agents

 def analyze_packet(packet):

-# Simulate analysis (in practice, you'd use your model here)
+# Simulate analysis (use your ML model here)

 print(packet.summary())